tobiassjosten/tobiassjosten.github.io/_posts/2014-07-10-charge-your-clients-like-a-boss.md

 Ultimately you need to decide on this together with your client and I highly recommend doing so before potential shit hits the proverbial fan.

->Fixed price projects can be split up and charge half the price before starting and the rest when the project is done.
+>Fixed price projects can be split up, for instance charge half the price before starting and the rest when the project is done.
 >- [Adam Nybäck](https://twitter.com/nadam9) of [Anyro](http://anyro.se/)

 ## Calculate your minimum price